 If you've ever cooked with highbush cranberries, if you're like me, the first thing you did was probably try to imitate cranberry sauce.
-This is my simple version.
+If you want an easy version that tastes like the real thing, read on.

 The flavor of the two fruits is kind of similar, but highbush cranberries are juicy, juicy, and make a brilliant red liquid and coulis.
 Regular cranberries really need to get cooked or pureed to become cranberry sauce like we think of in the U.S. and the naturally cook into a thick mash.